janya222/HuntOverlay-by-sKhaled/README.md

 More info -> Run anyway

 To remove this warning permanently, the executable must be code signed with a trusted certificate.

----
+Which I am not gonna do sorry.

 ## License